 An injured man is carried from the scene of the clashes in Cambodia this morning (photo by Thomas Cristofoletti / Ruom)

-Four people were killed and 21 more were injured in Cambodia this morning, when police opened fire with AK-47s into a group of protesters.
-The deaths come after months of tension and escalating violence between the authorities and garment workers who are demanding higher wages.
+Four people were killed and 21 more injured in Cambodia this morning, when police opened fire with AK-47s into a group of protesters.
+The deaths come after months of tension and escalating violence between the authorities and garment workers, who are demanding higher wages.

-At some point, the military police chose to respond to a barrage of rocks, bricks and petrol bombs with gunfire.
+At some point, the military police chose to respond to a barrage of rocks, bricks, and flaming bottles with gunfire.
 A nearby clinic that had refused to help the injured was ransacked.
 One of the injured was a pregnant woman who had been trying to escape the chaos.

 Protesters block the road in November

 The tragic scenes come after several months of strikes by workers at the SL Factory, which supplies Western chains with clothes.
-The SL workers' own strike ended on the 22nd of December, just in time for them to join a nationwide strike on Christmas Day.
+The SL workers' own strike ended on December 22, just in time for them to join a nationwide strike on Christmas Day.
 The deaths this morning weren't the first.
-A protest in November saw an innocent bystander – a food vendor named Eng Sokhom – killed by a stray police bullet to the chest, with a further nine getting wounded and 37 arrested.
-The crackdown actually started last August, when 19 union members were fired and SL Factory shareholder, Meas Sotha, brought his private guards into the factory for "security".
+A protest in November saw an innocent bystander—a food vendor named Eng Sokhom—killed by a stray police bullet to the chest, with an additional nine wounded and 37 arrested.
+The crackdown actually started last August, when 19 union members were fired and SL Factory shareholder, Meas Sotha, brought his private guards into the factory for "security."